-Eligibility Requirements for Admission into Master-level Degree Programs
+Eligibility Requirements for Admission into the Master of Divinity and Master of Arts in Christian Ministry Degree Programs

 A four-year bachelor's degree with a minimum grade point average of 2.5 on a 4.0 scale from a regionally accredited university or college or proof of equivalent education at a college outside the United States is required for regular admission.
 Regional accreditation agencies include the Southern, Middle States, New England, North Central, Northwest, and Western Associations of Colleges and Schools.
 A specific major is not required.
-The degree must be equivalent to the undergraduate degrees offered by Campbell University, which require 128 semester hours of course credit.
+The degree must be equivalent to the undergraduate degrees offered by Campbell University, which require 124 semester hours of course credit.

 Application materials, references, an interview, academic background, and readiness for ministry provide a profile for consideration.
 To be considered for admission, applicants must be members of and provide references from a local church or other ecclesial body, and must remain in good standing in a church as a condition for enrollment each semester.

 In general, the Admissions Committee seeks students who are spiritually, academically, and emotionally prepared for theological education as evidenced by their Christian growth and discipleship demonstrated over three or more years since conversion, sense of call to ministry, leadership potential, church involvement, and a balanced program of undergraduate studies.